-2.2 The appellant, vide various letters, requested the Adjudicating Authority to issue speaking order against enhancement of value and they have paid duty under protest.
-Accordingly, import data was analyzed for the goods imported at about the same time at Mundra port and also at other leading ports; it was observed that the said goods are being cleared at or above Rs.
-149/Kg.
+2.3 The appellant, vide various letters, requested the Adjudicating Authority to issue speaking order against enhancement of value and they have paid duty under protest.
+Accordingly, import data was been analyzed for the goods imported at about the same time at Mundra port and also at other leading ports; it was observed that the said goods are being cleared at or above Rs. \$149/Kg.
+In order to substantiate that, some of the relevant import data was retrieved from NIDB for the relevant period as mentioned in the impugned order.

-2.3 The transaction value of the imported goods was liable to be rejected under Rule 12 of the CVR, 2007, inter-alia, when the Proper Officer of Customs has reason to doubt the truth or accuracy of the value declared in the Bills of Entry.
+2.4 The transaction value of the imported goods was liable to be rejected under Rule 12 of the CVR, 2007, inter-alia, when the Proper Officer of Customs has reason to doubt the truth or accuracy of the value declared in the Bills of Entry.
 Explanation 1(iii) to Rule 12 of CVR, 2007 provides that the Proper Officer shall have the powers to raise doubts on the truth or accuracy of the declared value based on certain reasons which may include the significantly higher value at which identical or similar goods imported at or about the same time in comparable quantities in a comparable commercial transaction were assessed.